-At Christmas, the small historical Freyung square converts to the Altwiener Christkindlmarkt.
+At Christmas, the central historical Freyung square hosts the Altwiener Christkindlmarkt.
 Consider it a gentler alternative to the larger markets elsewhere in Vienna.

 - Traditional old Christmas market